 Environmental and Historic Preservation Review Information

 The Environmental and Historic Program of the Division of Disaster Recovery and Mitigation ensures that all funded projects meet federal compliance.
-The federal government requires all construction work done in Superstorm Sandy recovery programs and Hurricane Ida recovery programs that are funded with Community Development Block Grant Disaster Recovery (CDBG-DR) dollars be reviewed in a tiered environmental assessment to ensure projects undertaken will have no significant impact on the environment.
+The federal government requires all construction work done in Hurricane Ida recovery programs and Superstorm Sandy recovery programs that are funded with Community Development Block Grant Disaster Recovery (CDBG-DR) dollars be reviewed in a tiered environmental assessment to ensure projects undertaken will have no significant impact on the environment.
 Therefore, no construction work can begin on projects until all levels of environmental review have been complete and found to be in compliance.
-Public notices about the environmental review records for recovery projects are published in English and Spanish in statewide and regional newspapers in New Jersey.
+Public notices about the environmental review records for recovery projects are published in English and Spanish on this webpage.

 Any individual, group, or agency disagreeing with a project’s environmental review determination or wishing to comment on the project may submit written comments within a set public comment period to: